jussi-kalliokoski/audiolib.js/readme.md

 	// Fill the buffer here.
 }, channelCount, preBufferSize, sampleRate);

+// Note that all the arguments are optional, so if you want to create a write-only device, you can leave the arguments blank.
+// Writing buffers:
+dev.writeBuffer(buffer);

 // Or create a scheduled AudioDevice var dev = audioLib.AudioDevice.createScheduled(/* same arguments as for the normal AudioDevice call */);